hmnguyen1067/Coursework-Projects/SDSU/MATH596/README.md

-# Exciability in FitzHugh-Nagumo model and a brief look into its dynamics
+# Excitability in FitzHugh-Nagumo model and a brief look into its dynamics

 A final project for class Math 596: Mathematical Physiology @ SDSU on the FitzHugh-Nagumo model.
 Due to some unfortunate events, the code for this project is no longer available.